-We adopt a methodical seven stage process to safeguard your license
+We adopt a methodical seven stage process to safeguard your licence

 STEP ONE – GENERAL DEFENCES

-We will assess your case to see of any of the following general defences apply to your case
+We will assess your case to see if any of the following general defences apply

-Where you drive on a private road or place e.g. car park the offence of drink driving may not have been committed as the vehicle must be driven in a public place.
+Where the vehicle has been driven on a private road or place e.g. car park the offence of drink driving may not have been committed as the law requires it must be a public place.
 Some car parks are open to the public but have limited class of users.
 In this case you may escape a conviction.
 For example, in one case decided by the Courts, a university campus was held to be private land.

 Hip flask defence

-This is where you consume alcohol after stopping your vehicle.
+This is where alcohol is consumed after stopping the vehicle.
 We can calculate what your reading would have been without the post driving alcohol.
-You will have a defence if the likely urine alcohol level is less than the legal limit.
-The prosecution will often offer no evidence if we obtain a scientist’s report with favourable calculations.
+You will have a defence if the likely breath alcohol level is less than the legal limit.
+The prosecution will often offer no evidence if we obtain a scientists report with favourable calculations.

 Duress of circumstances

 Where the driver fears life or serious harm to oneself or someone else this may amount to a legal defence which may avoid not only a ban but also a conviction and criminal record.
 In other cases of emergency this may amount to special reasons to avoid a ban (see special reasons)